Karla Sofen: Masters of Evil

 Karla Sofen worked briefly for the Corporation, controlling the Hulk and manipulating General Thunderbolt Ross into a nervous breakdown.
 She battled Captain America, Falcon, Hulk and Quasar on behalf of the Corporation.
 She continued to pursue greater power, stealing Curt Connors's Enervator and fighting Spider-Man in the process.

 Egghead recruited her for the third Masters of Evil and she fought the Avengers.
 However, her tenure was short-lived as she surrendered after the Masters of Evil's defeat.
-It wasn't long before she broke out of confinement at Project: Pegasus with Blackout, the Rhino and Electro, battling the Avengers and escaping into the Darkforce dimension with Blackout.
-She traveled to the Moon in search for more moon stone fragments, where she battled Dazzler and the Inhumans, and was then returned to Pegasus.
+Moonstone escapes confinement at Project: Pegasus with Blackout, the Rhino and Electro, battling the Avengers and escaping into the Darkforce dimension with Blackout.
+She traveled to the Moon in search for more moonstone fragments, where she battled Dazzler and the Inhumans, and was then returned to Pegasus.

-Later, Baron Helmut Zemo recruited Moonstone for the fourth Masters of Evil.
-She participated in the Masters' takeover of Avengers Mansion, but attempted to manipulate the mentally damaged Blackout to her side to take position of team leader from Zemo.
+Later, Helmut Zemo recruited Moonstone for the fourth Masters of Evil.
+She participated in the Masters of Evil's takeover of Avengers Mansion, but attempted to manipulate the mentally damaged Blackout to her side to take position of team leader from Zemo.
 She subsequently battled Captain Marvel, but this confrontation ended with her being temporarily paralyzed when she crashed into a cliff during the fight and broke her neck.
 Healed by the power of the stone, she then had a rematch with Captain Marvel.
 Moonstone later battled Volcana.
-She was twice targeted by the original Moonstone, now known as Nefarius, first while going to court, and then when he got imprisoned in the Vault.
+She was twice targeted by Nefarius (the original Moonstone) first while going to court, and then when he got imprisoned in the Vault.
 Eventually, she decided to serve out her prison term.